adamretter/vbe-test/README.md

     If using Surefire and JUnit, we can specify `mvn test -DargLine="-XX:TieredStopAtLevel=3"`.

+* We have likely discovered a regress in HotSpot C2 on Java 12+, so here is the bug report: [JDK-8253191](https://bugs.openjdk.java.net/browse/JDK-8253191).

 ## Testing Results

 Tested on macOS Catalina (10.15.6) with Intel Core i9.
 Similar results have also been observed on Ubuntu Xenial Linux x64.